Hippo and a polar bear on light green background. Text: Hippo vs Polar Bear

 Teresa Milne

 Teresa is learning zoology and loves to share her knowledge through her articles.
-She has some pets that she adores two dogs, two cats, and one hamster.
-Teresa has also studied canine behaviour and canine nutrition.
+She is also a avid binge watcher of wild animal documentary's.
+Teresa has some pets that she adores two dogs, two cats, and one hamster.
+She has also studied canine behaviour and canine nutrition.